LinusCDE/doomgeneric-rs/README.md

 TODO:

 - Setting `myargv` and `myargc` to support the `-iwad`-flag: You need to the file named in a default way for now.
 The console will show you all the names
+- Support other resolutions.
+Not sure if this is possible without forking doomgeneric.